-The Mallet Type (pronounced “Ma-lay”) was a unique steam locomotive design that is often mistakenly (from a technical standpoint anyway) referred to most or all articulated steam locomotive types.
-The locomotive gets is name from the person who invented it, Anatole Mallet of Switzerland.
-The Mallet Type was essentially two engines housed under one frame and this, coupled with its six or more sets of axles, allowed it to produce awesome levels of adhesion and horsepower, which railroads, particularly in mountainous regions, found to be very beneficial over the standard heavy-hauler of the day, the Consolidation (a 2-8-0 design).
+The Mallet Type (pronounced “Ma-lay”) was a unique steam locomotive design that is often mistakenly (from a technical standpoint anyway) referred to as most or all articulated types.
+It receives is name from the person who invented it, Anatole Mallet of Switzerland.
+The Mallet Type was essentially two engines housed under one frame and this, coupled with its six or more sets of axles, allowed it to produce awesome levels of adhesion and horsepower thanks in part to its compound design.
+Railroads, particularly those operating in mountainous regions, found it to be very beneficial over the standard heavy-hauler of the day, the Consolidation (a 2-8-0 design).
 For instance, B&O's 0-6-6-0 could produce 50% more tractive effort than a Consolidation making it ideal for heavy freight service.

 While the GN had at first declined purchasing 2-6-6-2s, it did an about-face and took delivery of five in 1906 built by the Burnham, Williams & Company.
 Seeing what the B&O had accomplished with its 0-6-6-0 Mallet, the railroad further improved upon the design by adding a foreword pilot truck for better stability and a rear truck to help support the weight of the firebox.
 Overall, GN was rather satisfied with its first 2-6-6-2s.
 The steam locomotives could produce 64,200 pounds of tractive effort and the railroad eventually owned ten of this first batch numbered 1800-1804 and 1900-1904, listed as Class L-1.
 During the opening decade of the 20th century superheating had been tested on various railroads and once the benefits of the design could be plainly seen it became a standard addition to stem locomotives after 1910.

 Naturally, with two extra axles and four drivers making contact with the rails, the locomotive could produce far more tractive effort than its early counterpart.
 This resulted in 2-6-6-2s being bumped from primary roles and into secondary freight service.
 Only the C&O continued to purchase the wheel arrangement after 1920.
 In total, there were roughly 1,300 2-6-6-2s built across the United States.
-Today, one of these locomotives is still in use, former Weyerhaeuser 2-6-6-2T #110 hauling excursions on the Black Hills Central Railroad in Hill City, South Dakota.
-The two others currently being restored include Clover Valley 2-6-6-2T #4 at the Niles Canyon Railway in Sunol, California and US Plywood 2-6-6-2 #11 at the Northwest Railway Museum in Snoqualmie, Washington.
-To learn more about the 2-6-6-2 steam locomotive please click here.
-Additionally, check out this Trains article discussing the history of the wheel arrangement.
+Today, two of these locomotives is still in use; former Weyerhaeuser 2-6-6-2T #110 hauling excursions on the Black Hills Central Railroad in Hill City, South Dakota and Clover Valley 2-6-6-2T #4 at the Niles Canyon Railway in Sunol, California.
+Additionally, US Plywood 2-6-6-2 #11 at the Northwest Railway Museum in Snoqualmie, Washington is currently under restoration.
+To learn more about the 2-6-6-2 steam locomotive check out this Trains article discussing the history of the wheel arrangement.